procamora/python3-logging/README.md

 # python3-logging

-Library to run the logging library with colors according to the type of log',  # Give a short description about your library.
+Library to run the logging library with colors according to the type of log.

 # Installation